younader/Vesuvius-First-Letters/README.md

 ```

 ### Inference
-the inference script runs a trained model , for more info about the arguments check the InferenceArgumentParser class in the inference script
+the inference script runs a trained model , for more info about the arguments check the InferenceArgumentParser class in the inference script. a pretrained checkpoint is available [here](https://drive.google.com/file/d/1fAGZbVPHW6q1hNiI2E2NKzf6TyELzOC4/view?usp=sharing)
 ```
 e.g: python inference.py --segment_id 123 --model_path 'model.ckpt'
 ```